Business management and marketing

 In the recording of this exciting webinar, Josh Keegan (Director and CEO of the World Drone Challenge) provides his insights into how drone research and technology can be used on properties to do everything from inspect water infrastructure (troughs and dams), to monitoring invasive pest species and crop health, to tracking and monitoring livestock.

-Craig Turner from the Queensland Rural Adjustment Authority (QRAA) on this webinar recording talks about:
+Craig Turner from the Queensland Rural and Industry Development Authority (QRIDA) on this webinar recording talks about:

 - financial programs available to assist with restocking or recovery from dry times through managing existing debts